-The post The Taylor Wimpey share price is rising.
-Here’s why I’d buy now to lock in top dividends appeared first on The Motley Fool UK.
+The post The Taylor Wimpey share price is rising, and Barratt is doing even better.
+I’d buy both now appeared first on The Motley Fool UK.

 Motley Fool UK 2020